daffainfo/ctf-writeup/SEETF 2023/README.md

 # SEETF 2023
 CTF writeup for SEETF 2023.
-I took part in this CTF competition with the HCS (Heroes Cyber Security) team, and got 38th place out of 431 teams
+I took part in this CTF competition with the HCS (Heroes Cyber Security) team and secured the 38th place out of 431 teams

 Thanks to the TCP1P team especially @0xazr